microsoft/Dynamics365Commerce.ScaleUnit/src/ScaleUnitSample/Readme.md

 # Out Of the Box Tasks
 A set of tasks is available via VS Code's *Terminal->Run Task...* to achieve various goals:
 - *build-extension* - builds an extension.
-- *check-msbuild* - reveals msbuild's version available for Visual Studio Code.
+- *check-dotnet-sdk* - reveals .NET Core SDK version available for Visual Studio Code.
 - *check-ps-bitness* - checks if PowerShell available for Visual Studio Code is of required 64 bit version.
 - *clean-extension* - cleans build output generated while the extension was built.
 - *install* - verifies all Dev Time prerequisites and then performs all required actions for the selected mode (Self-Hosted vs IIS) to deploy the Scale Unit ready for a debug session.
 This includes installation of the Base Scale Unit as well as Extension Installer.